victordanok/KPMG-Forage-Internship/README.md

 3. Transactions data in the past 3 months

 The three datasets are to be merged into one for exploratory data analysis and model development.
-<br> The dataset is highly imbalanced as the cancelled orders are less than ten percent of the entire dataset.
-<br> Hence, SMOTE oversampling will be used to balance the dataset.

 ## Libraries and Packages Used
 1. Python